Chin National Front

 The Chin National Front (ချင်းအမျိုးသားတပ်ဦး; CNF) is a Chin nationalist political organization in Myanmar.
 According to its website, its armed wing, the Chin National Army (CNA), fights the government of Myanmar.
 The group was founded on 20 March 1988.
 This organization claims to seek a Federal Union based on self-determination, ethnic equality and democracy.
 The Chin people are one of the four founding members (Chin, Kachin, Shan, and Bamar) of the Union of Burma.
 In 2021, CNF became a member of the National Unity Consultative Council.

 History

 The group was founded by the Chin people on 20 March 1988, following unsuccessful attempts at armed resistance.
-The founders were Pu Tial Khal, Pu Lian No Thang (L) and Pu Roenga (L) at Tatkawng Veng, India on February 20 1988.
+The founders were Pu Tial Khal, Pu Lian No Thang (L) and Pu Roenga (L) at Tatkawng Veng, India on 20 February 1988.
 Pu Tial Khal was President.
 Pu No Than Kap was directed to join the National Democratic Front (NDF) to KNU headquarters soon after it was founded.
 Pu No Than Kap became CNF President until he was forcefully expelled.

+From 1996 to 2003, the CNF became an urban guerrilla organisation.
+The CNF recruited from rural groups in the mid-1990s after further funding issues.
+After 1995, the CNF became responsive to the human rights issues of the Tatmadaw in the cities and launched guerrilla attacks.
+Many of these operations consisted of bombings planted at officers' and administrative residences.
+The guerrilla movement sustained itself until 2003, when the smuggling of weapons stopped.
+In 1995, the CNF also established the Chin Human Rights Organization to lobby for human rights, democracy and rights restoration of the Chin and other minorities.

+2026

+On 30 March 2026, the CNF joined the newly-formed Steering Council for the Emergence of a Federal Democratic Union (SCEF) with the Kachin Independence Organisation, Karenni State Interim Executive Council, Karen National Union, National Unity Government, and the Committee Representing Pyidaungsu Hluttaw.

+On 31 July 2026, Min Aung Hlaing mentioned the CNF as taking part in peace talks during a Pyidaungsu Hluttaw session.
+CNF representatives denied the assertion as a "divide-and-rule tactic".
+Pu Zing Cung and a representative, John David, resigned after allegations surfaced that the negotiations were not approved by CNF command.